UltimateHackingKeyboard/agent/README.md

 ### Step 1: Build Dependencies

 You'll need Node.js 20.x.
 Use your OS package manager to install it.
-[Check the NodeJS site for more info.](https://nodejs.org/en/download/package-manager/ "Installing Node.js via package manager") Mac OS users can simply `brew install node` to get both.
+[Check the Node.js site for more info.](https://nodejs.org/en/download/package-manager/ "Installing Node.js via package manager") Mac OS users can simply `brew install node` to get both.
 Should you need multiple Node.js versions on the same computer, use Node Version Manager for [Mac/Linux](https://github.com/creationix/nvm) or for [Windows](https://github.com/coreybutler/nvm-windows)

 You'll also need `libusb`.
 On debian-based linux distros, `apt-get install libusb-dev libudev-dev g++` is sufficient.
-On Mac OS, use `brew install libusb libusb-compat`.
+On macOS, use `brew install libusb libusb-compat`.
 For everyone else, use the appropriate package manager for your OS.

 ### Step 2: Build Environment